 To see press articles which highlight the ongoing work of the Environmental Protection service go to the Chronicle of the 4 October 2015, the Chronicle of the 9 May 2016, the Chronicle of the 6 January 2017, the Chronicle of the 16 November 2017, the Chronicle of the 13 March 2018 and the Chronicle of the 4 December 2018.

 Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help everyone to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the legislation for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information contact: Environmental Protection service, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information contact: Environmental Protection service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Contact Envirocall, our single point of contact for environmental issues or phone 0191 2787878 (ask for Envirocall).